TheEnginesOfCreation/q3spenhanced/README.md

 - Single Player level select UI slightly changed to allow display of new awards.
 - Alternative intermission screen in single player TDM and CTF.
 - Added example arenas.txt
+- Having only a single tier won't put game into demo mode.
+- Console command "q3spenhanced" echoes out the version of the q3spenhanced mod that's running.
+- When clicking the "next" button after finishing a single player arena, the game kicks all bots and loads the next level.
+The g_spNextLevelDelay cvar (default 500) determines the amount of time (in ms) between kicking the bots and loading the next level.
+If you are experiencing problems with loading bots for the next level (they don't properly join the game or become invisible) increase the value for this setting.

 # note
 This project is still very much a work in progress and not suitable for actual use yet.